majoranimal/VelocityPteroPower/README.md

 # How long the ping to the server lasts, to check if its is online, until it times out (in milliseconds)
 # default: 1000
 pingTimeout: 1000

-# This is used to check the server status to transfer players after the server starts
-startupJoin:

-  # Once the server is pingable, wait the specified amount of seconds before sending the player to the server
-  # This is useful to wait for plugins like Luckperms to fully load
-  # If you set it to 0, the player will be connected as soon as the server is pingable
-  joinDelay: 5

 # Pterodactyl configuration
 pterodactyl: